DayZ-Mirrors/dayzdockerserver/README.md

 docker compose exec main dayzserver force
 ```

-When the server does not exit cleanly, i.e. exit code 0, the container also stops.
-Otherwise, the server will be started again.
+When the server exits cleanly, i.e. exit code 0, the container also stops.
+Otherwise, a crash is presumed, and the server will be restarted.

 ### Workshop - Add / List / Remove / Update mods